monika-kotus/ViCom/README.md

 Let users filter by “department,” “method,” or “region.”
 Not everyone enjoys endless scrolling.

 ### Automated Pipelines
-Use GitLab CI or GitHub Actions to refresh the data nightly so you’re always up-to-date with the newest preprints.
+Use GitLab CI or GitHub Actions to refresh the data nightly, so you’re always up-to-date with the newest preprints.

 ### Better UI
 If you have a knack for design, feel free to refactor the interface for a more polished (or simpler) look.